jontek2/A-better-print_start-macro/README.md

 ## :warning: Required changes to your printer system :warning:

-<B> SV08 USERS!
-DROP YOUR MAX ACCEL TO 20K IN THE PRINTER CONFIG
+<B> ATTENTION SV08 USERS!
+DROP YOUR MAX ACCEL TO 20K IN THE PRINTER CONFIG!

 [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) IS APPLIED IN THIS MACRO.
 YOU MUST INSTALL KAMP TO ENABLE SMART PARKING AND LINE PURGE.